• Blog

 Table comparing the traditional learning environment to that of a flipped classroom.

 Curious what it might look like to flip your classroom in practice?
-Here are 10 practical examples of flipped classroom activities for students of all ages.
-(Remember that students will have already watched relevant course material at home; now’s the time to synthesize, evaluate, and create!)
+Here are 10 flipped classroom ideas and activities to get you started.
+Don’t be afraid to use these for learners of all ages.
+(Remember that in flipped classrooms they'll have already watched, listened, or read relevant course material in advance; now’s the time to synthesize, evaluate, and create!)

 1. Group projects